Skip to content

 • Visible effect — Whether the manager allocates its agent buffer and prepares for spawning immediately on Awake.

 • Gameplay effect — Leave on for most scenes.
-Turn off only when a script needs to assign a settings asset or configure the manager before it runs.
+Turn off only when a script needs to run its own setup before the first allocation, then call SwarmManager.Initialize() manually.
+(The Settings asset is assigned in the inspector, not from script.)

 • Increase when — n/a (boolean).

-• Decrease when — A script must set the Settings reference or override configuration before the first simulation step.
+• Decrease when — A script must run its own setup before the first allocation, then call SwarmManager.Initialize() manually.

 • Technical effect — When off, nothing allocates until SwarmManager.Initialize() is called manually from script.